-On March 3, 2011, we executed a joint venture letter of intent with Zhejiang Medicine Co., Ltd. and Beijing Make-Friend Medicine Technology Co., Ltd., which provides for the establishment of a joint venture company to develop and commercialize MN-221 in China.
+On June 29, 2011, we executed a joint venture agreement with Zhejiang Medicine Co., Ltd. and Beijing Make-Friend Medicine Technology Co., Ltd., which provides for the formation of a joint venture company to develop and commercialize MN-221 in China (China JV).
+Final approval from the Ministry of Commerce of the People's Republic of China with respect to the joint venture has not yet been obtained.